totekuh/pyopenvpn-monitor/README.md

 # pyopenvpn-monitor
-A telegram bot to track the status of an OpenVPN server
+Use this bot to track the status of the running OpenVPN server.</br>
+Provide a bot's token, a list of allowed users and a path the openvpn-status.log file and that's it.